dart-lang/language/accepted/future-releases/records/records-feature-specification.md

 depend on the field values such that two records that compare equal must have the same hash code.

+### Primitive equality

+A record object has a primitive `==` operator if all of its field have primitive `==` operators.

+*Note that this is a dynamic property of a record object, not a static property of its type.
+Since primitive equality only comes into play in constants, the compiler can see the actual field values for a relevant record at compile time because it has the actual constant record value with all of its constant fields.
+This means records can be used in constant sets and maps keys, but only when the records' fields could be as well.*

 ### Identity

 We expect records to often be used for multiple return values.
 In that case, and